liam4806/Movie-list-app-React/README.md

-# Movie List Web app
+# Movie Lists Web app

-Movie List Web app using ReactJS.
+Movie Lists Web app using ReactJS.

 Used API from YTS.MX and retrieve 50 movies that have over than rating of 9.